ablwr/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For small-scale functionality testing using small collections (transfers with 100 files or less, files 1 GB or smaller), we recommend the following minimum hardware
+For small-scale functionality testing using small collections (transfers with 100 files or less, total file size 1 GB or smaller), we recommend the following minimum hardware requirements:
-requirements:

 * Processor: 2 CPU cores
 * Memory: 2GB+